-Cascade held six public TAG meetings with internal and external stakeholders.
+Cascade held five public TAG meetings with internal and external stakeholders.
 Due to the COVID-19 pandemic, all meetings were held as virtual meetings only.
 In previous cycles, the Company held in-person meetings at various locations in its service territory to be more easily accessible, recognizing its IRP stakeholders are widely spread geographically.
-Cascade held a TAG 6 meeting after the draft IRP was distributed and comments returned to Cascade, which helped inform the TAG 6 material.